 You can also watch this video about cramping in early pregnancy for more information.

 The real concern with the pain is that there is something wrong with your pregnancy.
 Obviously with every ache and pain, the fear of miscarriage can increase.
-The good news is that many women experience some types of pain in pregnancy that is not related to any form of pregnancy loss.
+The good news is that many women experience some types of pain in pregnancy that are not related to any form of pregnancy loss.